cgta/otest/README.md

 ```

-Here is a summary of the avaible assertions:
+Here is a summary of the available assertions:
 --------------------------------------------
 ```scala
 isTrue(actual: Boolean, clues: Any*)